mcclure/magus-tutorial/index.md

 2. You need to buy an ST programmer.
 You can get this for about $30 from ST, or if you search "st programmer" on alibaba or amazon you can get a very cheap knockoff.

-    - By the way, once you have the ST programmer, **you can just stop here.** If you have a programmer you have the option of simply letting the Magus crash and brick itself, and then using the ST programmer to rescue it from brick state using the ST programmer.
+    - By the way, once you have the ST programmer, **you can just stop here.** If you have a programmer you have the option of simply waiting for the Magus to crash and brick itself, and then using the ST programmer to rescue it from brick state.

 3. Unscrew the four screws on the underside of the device and remove the flat panel.